sajid-khan-js/terragrunt-demo/README.md

 at the very least were a pain to work with, or where you could cause chaos in prd because you forget to switch context.

-Imagine you had to remember todo steps A, B, C before running `terraform plan` in dev, and then steps X, Y, Z before running `terraform plan` in prd.
+Imagine you had to remember to do steps A, B, C before running `terraform plan` in dev, and then steps X, Y, Z before running `terraform plan` in prd.
 That get's annoying but also can be catastrophic, for example I get myself setup for prd, get distracted, think I'm actually setup for dev, and cause chaos in prd